barumau/pandunia/english/pandunia-english.md

 ####X - X
 xenon - xenon
 ya - he or she or it
-ya - by (at, in, on)
 ya - area of thinking or being
 ya di - his or her
-ya ke - where
-ya lin - online
-ya ve - there
 yaga - estimate (approximate)
 yago - about (approximately, nearly, almost)
 yagones - peninsula